 What's on offer?

 Community mental health transformation involves a range of health and social care partners working together to deliver more joined-up mental health care across Lancashire and South Cumbria.
 People may access help through anyone one of the following: enhanced multi-disciplinary teams, primary care mental health practitioners, peer support workers, and/or key workers.
-You can found out a little more about each of these by clicking on the blue bars below.
+You can find out a little more about each of these by clicking on the blue bars below.

 One of the ways partners are working together is through the creation of enhanced multi-disciplinary teams, or EMDTs.
 There are 15 EMDTs across Lancashire and South Cumbria.
 These teams truly put this new way of working ‘as one’ into action.